-Outline their underlying principles
+- Outlined their underlying principles

-Highlight the risk/cost trade-offs being made
+- Highlighted the risk/cost trade-offs being made

-Enable the OEB and stakeholders to compare and contrast the plans side by side, and understand the basis for those differences
+- Enabled the OEB and stakeholders to compare and contrast the plans side by side, and understand the basis for those differences

-Lower demand than the planned condition
+- Lower demand than the planned condition

-Higher demand (both peak-day and over-all system demand) than the planned condition.
+- Higher demand (both peak-day and over-all system demand) than the planned condition.

-Other significant variant scenarios that fall outside of the normal operating assumptions of the plan.
+- Other significant variant scenarios that fall outside of the normal operating assumptions of the plan.